Service status:

 Facial recognition in BankID

-We are now creating a new facial recognition feature.
 With facial recognition in the BankID app, we compare a photo of you with a photo from an approved Swedish ID document issued by the police; passport or national ID card.
-This feature can be used, for example, to activate a new BankID if you have lost your phone.
-Driving licences and other ID documents do not work because they are not secure enough to be read securely from a distance.
-Swedish passports and national ID cards contain a chip that mobile phones with an NFC reader can read.
+This can be used, for example, to activate a new BankID.
+Passports and national ID cards issued by the police have a chip which a mobile with an NFC reader can read information from.
+When you tap you ID document with your phone, a check is executed confirming that it is a valid ID document and belonging to the same person as the one who holds the BankID in use.
+Driving licences don’t work since they have no chip.

 A technology on the move